-- Associate Professor of Genetics
+- Professor of Medicine and Genetics

 Human genetics of cardiovascular disease.